 This new book by Frederick Vom Saal, Phd., contains an article on Plastic co-authored by Captain Moore and Sarah S. Mosko, PhD.
 "The Plastic Age, Worldwide Contamination, Sources of Exposure and Human Health Consequences".
 It can be purchased through Oxford University Press for $69.95 and is on their "Back to School" sale at 40% off.

-A list of other co-authored publications will be added shortly.
+A list of other co-authored publications will be added soon.

 "In the late 1950s, the winds of change blew into our kitchens via the invention of throwaway living”